tatomyr/json-types/extensions.md

 }
 ```

-A validation function is a JavaScript function that accepts the value itself and its parents up to the root of the object, and returns either a string with an error message or any falsy value if the field is valid.
+A validation function is a JavaScript function that accepts the value itself and its parents up to the root of the object and returns either a string with an error message or any falsy value if the field is valid.

 ## Discriminator